-- 4.16(4) The physical education educator provides students with motivation and encouragement through best practices to establish attitudes and behaviors and to pursue activities which will result in lifetime fitness. - 4.16(5) The physical education educator is able to effectively integrate into instruction the following essential skills: collaboration, critical thinking and reasoning, information literacy, self-direction and invention. - 4.16(6) The physical education educator shall self-assess_and engage in a reflective teaching and learning practice to foster student learning and engagement (e.g., self-assessment, professional development, workshops, and professional organizations) the effectiveness of instruction based on the achievement of students and pursue continuous professional development through appropriate activities, coursework and participation in relevant professional organizations.
+- 4.16(5) The physical education educator is able to effectively integrate into instruction the following essential skills: collaboration, critical thinking and reasoning, information literacy, self-direction and invention. - 4.16(6) The physical education educator shall self-assess and engage in a reflective teaching and learning practice to foster student learning and engagement (e.g., self-assessment, professional development, workshops, and professional organizations).

-4.17 Science (Grades 76-12)
+4.17 Science (Grades 6-12)